mmucklo/DtcQueueBundle/README.md

     class_run_archive: ~
     # Whether to record job timings in a separate job_timings table / collection (uses same store as run_manager)
     record_timings: false
+    # 255 is the recommended max for RabbitMQ, although Mongo/ORM could be set to INT_MAX for their platform
+    priority_max: 255
+    # desc means 1 is high priority, asc means 1 is the low prioirty
+    #  In the queue and database, priorities will always be stored in asc, however (so as to sort null as the lowest)
+    #   This is just for how setPriority() and the priority argument of such function as later() works
+    priority_direction: desc
     beanstalkd:
         host: ~
         tube: ~